milanmladjen/logatec-experiment-milan/applications/README.md

 All applications and experiments are located in the folders.

+To get the MAC address of the device enter:

+> sudo hciconfig | grep "BD Address:"

+Use this command to start BT advertisement:

+> sudo hciconfig hci0 leadv3

+Use this command to stop BT advertisement:

+>sudo hciconfig hci0 noleadv

 ## Local test

 Demo application uses bluepy python library.
 To install it locally on the LGTC machine, run: